-Not Responsive 0 Poor 1 Fair 2 Satisfactory 3 Good 4 Excellent 5 The response fails to address the criteria.
-The response addresses the criteria in a very inadequate way.
-The response addresses the criteria in a non-specific or unsatisfactory way.
-The response addresses the criteria in an adequate way.
-The response addresses the criteria in a substantial way.
-The response addresses the criteria in an outstanding way.
+Not Responsive Poor Fair Satisfactory Good Excellent 0 1 2 3 4 5 The response The response The response The The response The response fails to addresses the addresses the response addresses the addresses the address the criteria in a criteria in a addresses criteria in a criteria in an criteria. very non-specific or the criteria in substantial outstanding inadequate unsatisfactory an adequate way. way. way. way. way.